juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 When creating a JuiceFS file system, setting up the storage generally involves the following options:

-- `--storage` Specify the type of storage to be used by the file system, e.g. `--storage s3`
+- `--storage`: Specify the type of storage to be used by the file system, e.g. `--storage s3`
-- `--bucket` Specify the storage access address, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`
+- `--bucket`: Specify the storage access address, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`
-- `--access-key` and `--secret-key` Specify the authentication information when accessing the storage
+- `--access-key` and `--secret-key`: Specify the authentication information when accessing the storage

 For example, the following command uses Amazon S3 object storage to create a file system: